eltociear/powerbi-docs.da-dk/powerbi-docs/power-bi-report-display-settings.md

 ---
-title: Indstillinger for sidevisning i en Power BI-rapport
+title: Indstillinger for sidevisning og indstillinger for sidelayout for en rapport
-description: Indstillinger for sidevisning i en Power BI-rapport
+description: Indstillinger for sidevisning og indstillinger for sidelayout for en rapport
 services: powerbi
 documentationcenter:
 author: mihart